 Human Amyotrophic Lateral Sclerosis iPSC Model

-Amyotrophic lateral sclerosis, ALS, also called „Lou Gehrig's Disease,“ is a fatal, late-onset disease with severe diagnosis and not cure today.
-ALS targets motor neurons and causes their loss and eventually causes loss of motor function muscle movement.
+Amyotrophic lateral sclerosis, ALS, also called Lou Gehrig's Disease, is a fatal, late-onset disease with severe diagnosis and no cure today.
+ALS targets motor neurons, causing their loss and eventually, the damage of motor function muscle movement.
 ALS occurs as a bulbar or spinal ALS.

 ALS is a rare disease with no clear etiology.
-10% of patients have a familial hereditary form of ALS, familial ALS, fALS, but most of the patients, 90%, suffer on sporadic ALS.
-Sporadic and familial forms are clinical identical.
+10% of patients have a familial hereditary form of ALS - familial ALS, fALS -, but most of the patients, 90%, suffer from sporadic ALS.
+Sporadic and familial forms are clinically identical.

-Familial ALS is caused by mutations as SOD1, TDP43, FUS, C9ORF72, and others.The mutations SOD1 are mutations of the enzyme Cu/Zn-superoxide dismutase 1.
-These mutations cause degeneration of motor neurons by oxidative stress, protein aggregates, mitochondrial defects, and glutamate excitotoxicity.
+The mutations of SOD1 affect the enzyme Cu/Zn-superoxide dismutase 1.
+These mutations cause the degeneration of motor neurons by oxidative stress, protein aggregates, mitochondrial defects, and glutamate excitotoxicity.

-Description of An Example with a SOD1-D90A mutation ALS Rescue Assay
+Description of an Example with a SOD1-D90A mutation ALS Rescue Assay

-Image: Example of a compound's effect in an ALS rescue assay.
+Image: Example of a compound effect in an ALS rescue assay.
 It is assessed the reversion of a compound from the diseased cell line normalized at one to the healthy cell line normalized at zero.

 NeuroProof is continuously expanding its assay portfolio, ask us for potential new ALS cell lines with familial or sporadic forms.
-NeuroProof performs integrated project from sourcing of diseased cell lines, cell differentiation, assay development to compound screening campaigns.
+NeuroProof performs integrated projects from sourcing of diseased cell lines, cell differentiation, assay development to compound screening campaigns.